ArcCreate/DinoBot-NEAT/README.md

 * [Tutorial](https://www.youtube.com/watch?v=KOBKkPWGP-g&t=2s "YouTube") : Since this is my first use of pygame, this video guided me on how to build the basic framework of the game

 ## Steps to Build Upon
+* Modify the NEAT algorithm and fitness function to allow the Dinosaurs to have an option to duck along with jump without causing stagnation.